allawala/service-chassis/README.md

 `docker run -p 51515:51515 logstash -e 'input { tcp { port => 51515 codec => json_lines } } output { elasticsearch { hosts => ["192.168.1.10"]} }'`

 -e flag allows us to specify the configuration as part of the command

+## Extending the chassis
+Microservices wishing to extend the chassis MUST define the akka {} configuration again in the conf files